vinaysetty/setty-supervision/archiving.md

     the software that you used to run the experiments for the paper incl. a readme.txt file explaining in detail (list of commands) how to run teh software

-(^2) This means that if you archive from outside the university, you have to use a VPN client or use UiS’s ssh gateway server (ssh.ux.uis.no).
-(^3) If the folder for your user ID does not yet exist, contact the AM.

 - One/multiple file(s) (zip) with all sources (not just executables or package